thesmallcreeper/inMyRoom_vulkan/README.md

  * Launch solution by opening `/inMyRoom_vulkan/inMyRoom_vulkan/inMyRoom_vulkan.sln` and compile.
  * Note: To run application successfully `/inMyRoom_vulkan/inMyRoom_vulkan/` should be your working folder.

- (Well... you can go with CMake way, but due to my lack of CMake knowledge VS solution is better ;) )
+ (Well... you can go with CMake way, but due to my lack of CMake knowledge this solution is better ;) )

  ## Linux using CMake with Clang or GCC 7.0